Zonisamide - Drug Monograph

 • Maintain adequate hydration

-Hematologic effects:
+Hematologic Effects:

-• Aplastic anemia, agranulocytosis reported
+• Aplastic anemia and agranulocytosis reported

 • Monitor complete blood counts